jcapellman/WET/README.md

 # WET (Windows Event Tracing) Library
 The purpose of this library is to hook into various Event Tracing events on Windows with just 2 lines of code for the integrator.

-The library currents hooks into the following events:
+The library currently hooks into the following events:
 * DLL Load
 * DLL Unload
 * Process Start